mfogel/geojson-cli-explode/README.md

 # geojson-cli-explode

-A command-line tool to explode a GeoJSON FeatureCollection into a directory of separate GeoJSON Feature files.
+Explode your GeoJSON FeatureCollections into directories of separate GeoJSON Feature files.

 ## Quickstart